 We were very fortunate to have been raised in such a wonderful community and place on the coast of Maine next to Acadia National Park.
 For many years, it was just the place that we grew up, went to school, and knew simply as home.
 As time went on, we realized even more what a treasured place it really was.
 We now are thrilled to share it with visitors from all over the world.

 Sometime before 1784 Andrew Tucker established himself on this lot.
 Of the fifteen families located near Southwest Harbor, ten lived very near the little cove beside The Moorings.
 This natural protection from the sea was then, as now, a fine place for ships as well as people to “moor.”

-Indians came here each summer until the 1930s to fish and to gather sweet grass.
-From the Moorings may be seen at least ten Indian campsites as well as the Jesuit Village area of 1613.
+Native Americans came here each summer until the 1930s to fish and to gather sweet grass.
+From the Moorings may be seen at least ten of their campsites as well as the Jesuit Village area of 1613.

 The Main House has within it the original foundations and timbers used by Mr. Tucker, who, as his family grew, greatly expanded it.
 A portion of this structure is the oldest in town and very possibly on the island.

 In 1830 the Tuckers moved to Blue Hill and the property was sold to Andrew Haynes who once again enlarged it.
 When his wife passed away, Mr. Haynes married Hanna Caroline, the “Prussian Lady.”
 This wonderful story is contained in Rachel Field's, God's Pocket.
 About this time the land became known as Haynes' Point and was the site of a successful ship building and fisheries operation.

 The J.L.
 Stanley Co., another fisheries operation, acquired the property about 1860.
 A windmill, constructed at the end of the wharf, was used to pump water for the fishery.
 The property then passed to Erasmus Hansen, a Swedish sailmaker, who kept it until he was drowned at sea.